adamhancock/worktree/README.md

 1. Fetches latest branches from origin
 2. Creates a new worktree in `../assurix-{branch-name}`
 3. Handles existing local branches, remote branches, or creates new branches
+4. Sets up branch tracking (without auto-pushing new branches)
-4. Copies all `.env` files from the original repository
+5. Copies all `.env` files from the original repository
-5. Runs `pnpm install` to install dependencies
-6. Runs `pnpm build` to build the project
+6. Auto-detects package manager and installs dependencies
+7. Copies Claude MCP server configuration
-7. Opens the new worktree in VS Code
+8. Opens the new worktree in VS Code

 ## Requirements

 - Git
 - Node.js
-- pnpm
+- Package manager (pnpm, yarn, npm, or bun)
 - VS Code (optional, for auto-opening)